kilmoretrout/argus_gui/docs/user-guide.md

 - The `DLT errors` shows the rmse reconstruction error for each camera, which is the average distance between the marked 2D position in the video and the 3D position projected back to the 2D camera using the DLT coefficients.
 Very good calibrations will have DLT errors of less than 1 pixel.
 - The `Wand Score` is calculated as $100 * \frac{std_{wand}}{mean_{wand}}$, where `std_wand` is the standard deviation of the calculated wand length across all cameras, and `mean_wand` is the mean calculated wand length across all cameras.
 Good calibrations generally have a wand score of approximately 1.0 or less.

+### Output Files
+Depending on the options selected, the following files will be saved to the output directory with the specified prefix:
+- `*_dlt-coefficients.csv` - DLT coefficients file for use in **Clicker** (camera extriniscs)
+- `*_-sba-profile.txt` - Camera profile file with optimized intrinsics and extrinsics.
+This is for compatibility with DLTdv and easyWand, and should not be used in **Clicker**.
+Each row represents a camera with the following columns:
+     - fx - focal length for x in pixels
+     - cx, cy - principal point in pixels, typically in middle of image
+     - AR - aspect ratio, typically 1.
+     - s - skew, typically 0.
+     - r2,r4 - radial distortion coeffs according to Bourguet (dimensionless)
+     - t1,t2 - tangential distortion coeffs (dimensionless)
+     - r6 - radial distortion coeff according to Bourguet (dimensionless)
+     - q0,qi,qj,qk - unit quaternion rotation of camera (dimensionless)
+     - tx,ty,tz - translation of camera in real world units
+- `*_-sba-profile-orig.txt` - a the same profile above before full optimization
+- `*-clicker_profile.txt` - a version of `sba-profile.txt` formatted for use in **Clicker** with the following columns:
+     - camera number
+     - fx - focal length for x in pixels
+     - image width, height
+     - cx, cy - principal point in pixels, typically in middle of image
+     - AR - aspect ratio, typically 1.
+     - r2,r4- radial distortion coeffs according to Bourguet (dimensionless)
+     - t1,t2 - tangential distortion coeffs (dimensionless)
+     - r6 - radial distortion coeff according to Bourguet (dimensionless)

+- `*_unpaired-points-xyz.csv` - The 3D positions of the unpaired points after the sparse bundle adjustment
+- `*_paired-points-xyz.csv` - The 3D positions of the paired points after the sparse bundle adjustment

+## Patterns

+## Calibrate

+## Dwarp